saisabari2005/Sentiment_Text_Analysis-with-Twitter-data--Article-Text/README.md

 This project demonstrates sentiment analysis using various machine learning techniques.
 The main objective is to classify text data into positive, negative, or neutral sentiments.

+The project includes sentiment analysis on different types of text data:
+- **Twitter Data:** Analyzing sentiments expressed in tweets.
+- **Article Data:** Analyzing sentiments in news articles or blog posts.
+- **Simple Text:** Analyzing sentiments in plain text sentences or paragraphs.

 ## Project Structure

 - `SentimentTextAnalysis.ipynb`: The main Jupyter notebook containing the sentiment analysis code.